This image released by Apple TV+ shows a scene from F1 The Movie. Photo: Apple TV+

 “Stunts are just one area.
 There are also technical aspects like VFX and explosives that still require outside expertise.
 But we’re actively working to develop these capabilities, and we’re optimistic that, over time, we’ll build a well-rounded local talent pool.”

-How UAE-based interns supported production
+How interns from the UAE supported production

 Margarita Sataeva, from Russia, interned in the make-up and casting departments during the shoots.
 She says her first responsibility “was to input background actors' information into the system so they could access the set”.